1-22 Nov: Sergei Parajanov: Centennial Celebration

 15-17 Nov: Golden Gate Armenian Film Festival

-Save the dates for the Golden Gate Armenian Film Festival to take place on November 15-17th at “Vogue” movie theatre in San Francisco.
-The three day program includes the most recent Armenian films from 2023-2024.
+Golden gate Armenian Film festival to take place on No. 15-17th at “Vogue” movie theatre in San Francisco.

 We are pleased to introduce the program of screenings for the First Edition of Golden Gate Armenian Film Festival, November 15-17th held at “Vogue” movie theatre in San Francisco.